Ivanovice na Hané: Geography

 Ivanovice na Hané is located about 7 km northeast of Vyškov and 32 km northeast of Brno.
-It lies mostly in the Vyškov Gate.
+It lies mostly in the Vyškov Gate, only the southern part of the municipal territory extends into the Litenčice Hills.
 The Haná River flows through the town.

 History

 Ivanovice was founded around 950.
 It first appeared in the written record in 1183 as a possession of the Knights Hospitaller.
 They gave it various privileges in 1302 and during their rule, Ivanovice prospered.
 In 1425, the town was confiscated from them.
 It changed owners frequently in the following centuries.

 During the Thirty Years' War, Ivanovice was severely damaged and lost its significance.
 The economic development started again in the 19th century.
 In 1909, Ivanovice was promoted to a town by Franz Joseph I of Austria and changed its name to Ivanovice na Hané.

 In 1857, about 23 percent of the town's population was Jewish.
 The Jewish population declined to 64 individuals by 1930, and the remaining Jews were likely deported to Thereseinstadt during the Holocaust.
 Many eventually perished in death camps to the east.